Title IX resource page

 - Some complaints of sexual misconduct can be resolved through informal resolution between the parties.

 - The person filing the complaint (complainant) may stop the informal process at any time.
 The complainant may begin the formal process at any time.

 - Once an informal complaint of sexual misconduct is made, an investigation of the report shall be initiated by the Title IX Coordinator within ten business days and completed within 60 calendar days, absent of any extenuating circumstances.

 - Informal resolution procedures are optional and may be used when the school determines that it is appropriate.
-Informal procedures are never applied in cases involving violence or non-consensual sexual intercourse.

 - An investigation into the report shall be conducted by the Title IX Coordinator.